norcross/comment-blacklist-manager/readme.txt

 The default blacklist is maintained by [Grant Hutchinson](https://splorp.com/ "Interface considerations.
 Gadget accumulation.
 Typography.
 Scotch.") on [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "Comment Blacklist for WordPress").

+= How often is the default blacklist updated? =

+Generally, the default blacklist is updated several times per month.
+This includes the addition of new entries and the optimizing of existing entries.
+Sometimes the default blacklist can undergo multiple updates per week, depending on how much spam in being sent to public WordPress sites we use to test the plugin.

 = Can I provide my own blacklist sources? =

 Yes, you can.
 Use the filter `cblm_sources` to add different source URLs.